makersacademy/chitter-challenge/README.md

-This is a little Twitter clone that allow the users to post messages to a public stream.
+This is a little Twitter clone that allows the users to post messages to a public stream.

 Features:
 -------